 Improved ability to manage weight gain and maintain a healthy weight during and after pregnancy.

-For mums-to-be that have not been practicing yoga regularly before they got pregnant, a dedicated pregnancy yoga class is best as it will be taught by a teacher with pre-/postnatal training.
-This class is also suitable for experienced yoginis ready to scale their practice back.
+If you have not been practicing yoga regularly before you got pregnant, a dedicated pregnancy yoga class is best as it will be taught by a teacher with pre-/postnatal training.
+This class is also suitable for experienced students ready to scale their practice back.
 We will go through an in-depth health questionnaire with you and may ask you to see your midwife or GP before starting yoga with us.

 Can Yoga be harmful for the embryo?